wiztools/wiz-cliparse/README.md

 if(res.gopts.has('h') || res.cmd === 'help') {
   prg.printHelp(res); // or:
-  prg.printHelp(res, console.error); // if you want to print help in STDERR.
+  prg.printHelp(res, console.error); // if you want to print help in STDERR. process.exit();
 }
 ```

+This prints context sensitive help also.
+For example, `cmd help mycmd`, will print detailed help about `mycmd`.
+The order of printing help:

+1. Short description.
+2. Usage (if available).
+3. Long description (if available).